prisma/prisma1/docs/03-Tutorials/02-Auth/02-Authentication-with-Email-and-Password-for-React-&-Apollo.md

 You created your GraphQL server from scratch using the Graphcool CLI and customized the [`email-password`](https://github.com/graphcool/templates/tree/master/authentication/email-password) authentication template according to your needs.

 You then configured Apollo Client inside your React app and implemented all required operations.
-Finally you removed the wildcard permission from the project and explicitly defined permission rules for the operations that your API exposes.
+Finally you removed the wildcard permission from the service and explicitly defined permission rules for the operations that your API exposes.